Practical 3: Classification¶

 f1_best_knn = f1_score(y_test, y_pred_best_knn)

-print("Accuracy of KNN with best hyperparameters for KNN:", accuracy_best_knn)
+print("Accuracy of KNN with best hyperparameters for KNN:", round(accuracy_best_knn, 2))

 To further evaluate the performance of our K-Nearest Neighbors (KNN) classifier, we will also output the Receiver Operating Characteristic (ROC) curve and the ROC Area Under the Curve (AUC).